eclipse-tractusx/managed-identity-wallet/docs/ExternalWalletInteraction.md

   - Send a presentation to external wallet as defined in [Aries RFC 0454](https://github.com/hyperledger/aries-rfcs/tree/main/features/0454-present-proof-v2)

 - Current limitation:
   - The managed wallets can accept invitations and credentials from other stored wallets and allowed DIDs.
-Currently, allowed DIDs are given in the configuration using the environment property `MIW_WHITELIST_DIDS`.
-This restriction can be deactivated by keeping the `MIW_WHITELIST_DIDS` empty
+Currently, allowed DIDs are given in the configuration using the environment property `MIW_ALLOWLIST_DIDS`.
+This restriction can be deactivated by keeping the `MIW_ALLOWLIST_DIDS` empty
   - The managed wallets can issue credentials only to other managed or registered self-managed wallets after a connection is established
   - The base wallet accepts connections from stored wallets
   - The issuer must be an Indy DID on the same ledger as the MIW